Penis size; everyone has an opinion on the matter – even the odd lesbian!

 Of course, most women will testify that the answer to this is ‘hell no’.

-Although near to each other, the vagina and clitoris are anatomically different and have different nerve endings, providing different types of stimulus.
+Although near to each other, the vagina and clitoris are anatomically different and have different nerve endings, providing various types of stimulus.

-We can therefore deduce that whilst penetration is not the sole means of female satisfaction, it is an element than can significantly enhance pleasure levels.
+We can, therefore, deduce that while penetration is not the sole means of female satisfaction, it is an element that can significantly enhance pleasure levels.

 Compare Penetrative Methods